-Minimum wage: The state of California increased its minimum hourly wage from \$15.00 to \$15.50 on January 1, 2023.
+Minimum wage: The state of California increased its minimum hourly wage from \$15.50 to \$16.00 on January 1, 2024.
 In addition, the Fairgrounds is in a challenging location in terms of its proximity to the labor pool, and in many instances has to offer and pay higher rates than California's minimum wage in order to attract qualified temporary labor.
 These increases affect payroll and payroll tax expense, as well as workers' compensation and unemployment insurance.
 These increases also impact the cost of contracted labor and services.

-Employer pension costs: The rates to the DAA for pension contributions for its tier one employees increased in July 2022 to 32.00% and remained the same for the financial year 2023.
+Employer pension costs: The rates to the DAA for pension contributions for its tier one employees decreased in July 2023 to 26.31% and remained the same for the financial year 2024.
 Rates are established by CalPERS.